 The included base can both charge the s9+ when it gets low and also auto-empty the vacuum up to 60 times.
 You can control the vacuum through the app (iOS/Android) or your voice assistant, and it can learn your schedule and preferences and adjust accordingly.
 You can even get the s9+ bundled with the iRobot Braava M6 robot mop, and the two can work in tandem to vacuum and mop rooms for a better overall clean.

-iRobot Roomba s9+ (9550) Robot Vacuum with Automatic Dirt Disposal- Empties itself, Wi-Fi Connected, Smart Mapping, Powerful Suction, Anti-Allergen System, Corners & Edges, Ideal for Pet Hair, black
+iRobot Roomba s9+ (9550) Robot Vacuum with Automatic Dirt Disposal- Empties itself, Wi-Fi Connected, Smart Mapping, Powerful Suction, Corners & Edges, Ideal for Pet Hair, Black

 iRobot's most advanced cleaner with an included auto-emptying base.